 CDZ has filed the technical report for renewal of the claims comprising the Plaza Norte Project with the Ministry of Mines in Cantabria.
-The claims were renewed by the Ministry in December 2020.
+The claims were renewed by the Ministry in December 2020 for a period of three years.
 All activities are suspended in this area due to the COVID-19 pandemic.